Engineering

 Marine Engineer Salary Overview

-The Marine Engineer is a sought-after profession in the United States with a median annual salary of $97,800.
-Compensation typically ranges from $56,200 for entry-level positions to $156,400 for experienced professionals in high-demand markets.
+The Marine Engineer is one of the most important roles in the Engineering sector of the US economy in 2026.
+With a median annual salary of $97,800, compensation for this position ranges from $56,200 at the entry level to $156,400 for highly experienced professionals in top-paying markets.

 Salary Range: The typical Marine Engineer in the US earns between $56,200 and $156,400 per year, with a median of $97,800.